FLuID: Mitigating Stragglers in Federated Learning using Invariant Dropout: Related Work

 \niparagraph{Model Pruning.} PruneFL~\cite{PruneFL} introduces an approach to dynamically select model sizes during FL and reduce communication and computation overhead, thereby minimizing training time.
 Work in~\cite{FedPrune} prunes the global model for slower clients by excluding neurons with no or small activations.
 These approaches either generate a single sub-model for all clients, including non-stragglers, to train on or generate a static sub-model for the entire training process which can result in the stragglers permanently losing the opportunity to contribute to certain parts of the model.
 In contrast, Invariant Dropout enables the generation of multiple sub-models with various resource budgets and dynamically chooses a sub-model for each round based on current neuron contribution.

 \niparagraph{Coded Federated Learning.} CodedPaddedFL and CodedSecAgg~\cite{coded} utilize coding strategies to mitigate the impact of slower devices.
-CodedPaddedFL combines one-time padding with gradient codes to yield resiliency against stragglers.
-CodedSecAgg, based on Shamir's secret sharing, allows clients to share an encoded version of their data with other devices.
-Unlike these methods, Invariant Dropout allows each client to keep their data locally.
+By sharing an encoded version of their data with other clients, both schemes introduce redundancy in the client's local data.
+Therefore, during training, the computation of a subset of clients is sufficient to train the global model and the computations of straggling clients can be discarded without loss of information.
+While CodedPaddedFL combines one-time padding with gradient codes, codedSecAgg is based on Shamir's secret sharing.
+Unlike these methods, Invariant Dropout allows each client to keep their data local.

+\niparagraph{Training a Global Family of Models.} SuperFed~\cite{khare2023superfed} proposes co-training of multiple models to reduce training costs.
+It achieves this by sending subnetworks of different sizes to all clients.
+In contrast, FLuID focuses on optimizing the performance of stragglers by mostly training clients on the full global model and a smaller percentage (stragglers) on sub-models tailored to their capabilities.